 Terminating someone’s employment is almost always an emotional event.
-Granted, sometimes that emotion is relief or even joy, when you’ve finally gotten rid of that employee who is a royal pain.
+Granted, sometimes that emotion is relief or even joy when you’ve finally gotten rid of that employee who is a royal pain.
 Some employees are non-productive, destructive morale destroyers, and no one likes them.
 Once you’ve gotten rid of them, you breathe a big sigh of relief.
 But what do you do when the person is not like that?
-What do you do if they are likeable and popular?
+What do you do if they are likable and popular?
 The problem is that for some reason they are not producing the way you expected them to produce.
 You don’t want to fire them, but what can you do?
-Unfortunately this is a far-too-common phenomenon, and it gets employers in trouble far too often with claims of favoritism, or even worse, discrimination from the less likeable people.
-Here are some steps that you can take to make this situation more workable. ‘>

 What do I mean by “hire carefully”?
 First, it means doing your homework.
 You need to understand the job by having formulated a carefully crafted job description.
 You should know what skill set is necessary for someone to be successful in that job, as well as the “fit” it takes to do that job and to be a part of the company.
 “Fit” in this instance doesn’t mean that they are of a certain race or gender or religion, which is irrelevant and would actually be illegal.
 It means that the individual has the job habits and approaches to tasks and people that are necessary to be successful in the job.
 Too many employers do not do this kind of careful evaluation of a job before they hire someone.
 From this evaluation, a behavioral interview can be conducted that will allow you to ask the questions that will determine if the candidate matches your needs.